AI-Assisted Research

 The Challenge

 An hour-long interview produces roughly 10,000 words.
 A study with eight participants produces 80,000.
 The bottleneck in qualitative research has rarely been the data itself.
-It is the time between collecting it and arriving at a finding clear enough to act on.
+It is the time between collecting it and arriving at findings clear enough to act on.

 How the work is divided

 AI with human oversight.
 The model handles volume and speed.
-Every inference, every cluster, every pattern it surfaces gets reviewed and owned by the researcher before it becomes a finding.
+The researcher handles meaning.
+Anything the model produces is raw material: reviewed, interrogated, and reinterpreted by the researcher before it becomes a finding.

 - Screener and discussion guide drafts